Philippe Starck doesn’t need much introduction, right?

 Born in Paris in 1949, Philippe Starck is considered one of the most important European designers and beyond.
 He is the one who created design in France, as before him there weren’t any big names in this sector.

 Starck is a self taught genius who as he says himself, owes his creativity to his precious paternal inheritance:

 «My father was an inventor, he designed aeroplanes, and the legacy he left me when he passed away, was not lots of money as is with many aviation designers but he left me the opposite – he left me with the idea that one of the most beautiful crafts you can do is a creative.
 With creation one can carry out an inner search and work on oneself.
 When he was creating his aeroplanes, he taught me an important and precious thing: to make a plane fly, first you have to create it, but in order for it to not fall, you have to be rigorous».

 Starck is an intelligent and cultured designer who I particularly appreciate both in terms of product design and architecture because he is known for being free from rules and conformities when he designs designs but at the same time he is completely disciplined and professional.

 I like the irony, the playfulness and the desire Starck has to amaze others but above all I like him, the man and his creations.

 It is this feeling of amazement that he creates which I feel is so important, alive and engaging.
 I think it’s wonderful to be able to create passion and enthrall people with your work.

 In short, Starck has a truly unique talent.

 So, let’s be inspired by one of his creations (which you have already seen above): the juicer Juicy Salif, distributed by Alessi since 1990.
-In 2020 it will be 30 years old!
+It is more than 30 years old now!

 It is a timeless icon, just think it is on permanent exhibition at the MoMa in New York.
 But it’s not just an icon: the juicer is the most controversial juicer in history.